DIGITAL MARKETER | BLOGGER | TRAINER | PSYCH FREAK | REALIST | GROWTH HACKER 🔺

 Akshay Hallur is the founder of BloggingX, InfoSparkle, and many other online ventures.
 He is a professional blogger, digital marketer, and a trainer.

 He has educated thousands of budding entrepreneurs and businesses to help grow/start their online businesses, through his trainings, blogs, YouTube channel, FB community – Digital Marketing Hackers, and also his podcast.

 His blog BloggingX (previously GoBloggingTips) helps aspiring bloggers and businesses to leverage the power of the internet and content marketing to spread their brand message.
 As a trainer he has trained many brands and he also has multiple online courses related to blogging, SEO, affiliate marketing, etc, one of which is one of the highest rated courses in Udemy.

 As a digital marketer, his views were sought after by some of top websites all over the world like Databox, TemplateMonster, DigitalReady, RenderForest, Malcare, SuccessfulBlogging, and much more.

 He is also the founder of InfoSparkle, a B2B Digital Marketing company that helps other businesses through content marketing, SEO, social media marketing, and also digital marketing consultancy.

-Back in 2011, I joined my 1st PUC in the stream of PCME (Electronics) after scoring good marks in SSLC.
+Back in 2011, I joined my 11th class in the stream of PCME (Electronics) after scoring good marks in SSLC.

 That’s when blogging fever kicked in.
 I started plenty of blogs in Blogger platform and writing the sporadic thoughts in my head.
 I never treated it as an opportunity.